ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/Cross-Origin Resource Sharing (CORS)/README.md

 Access-Control-Allow-Origin: subdomain.vulnerable-app.com
 ```

-* The subdomain is allowed to view the authenticated responses from the main application.
-When the XSS script, which essentially will be hosted within the subdomain, is executed, the Origin header will include the **subdomain.vulnerable-app.com** value.
+* If the subdomain contains a XSS vulnerability, we can inject a script that will submit a request to the main application and send the response to the attacker’s server.
+This will work since the subdomain is allowed to view the authenticated responses from the main application.
+* When the XSS script executes, the Origin header's value will be **subdomain.vulnerable-app.com**  (reason why is because the xss script is essentially a part of the application now).
 This allows the response to contain the authenticated data.
 The attacker now needs to trick the victim user into visiting their website, while they are authenticated to the vulnerable application.

     * *Make sure to set the file extension to .html or no extension also works in Exploit Server labs*